Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 4. Click **Required permissions**.

 5. Click **Grant Permissions** at top.
-You will be asked if you want to grant permissions for all accounts in the current directory.
+Select grant permissions for all accounts in the current directory.
 Click **Yes**.

 ![](images/image3.PNG)

-When deployment is complete, you will find an output json file located in .\\output called *\<deployment-prefix\>*-deploymentOutput.json.
-It will list all the components installed.
-The demo will require this file.
+When deployment is complete, an output json file is located in .\\output called *\<deployment-prefix\>*-deploymentOutput.json.
+It lists all the components installed.
+The demo script require this file to continue.

 ## Integrate Application Insights